mondeja/mkdocs-include-markdown-plugin/README.md

 - Local files:
   - Absolute paths (starting with a path separator).
   - Relative from the file that includes them (starting with `./` or `../`).
   - Relative from the _docs/_ directory.
+For instance, _includes/header.md_ will match the file _docs/includes/header.md_.
 - [Bash wildcard globs] matching multiple local files.

 File paths to include and string arguments can be wrapped by double `"` or